MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 ## Constructing Pipelines

 Consider a pipeline `Hello` that produces a string value, `"Hello World"`.
-It is built using the `Const` primitive, which converts a Julia value into a pipeline component.
+It is built using the `Lift` primitive, which converts a Julia value into a pipeline component.
 This pipeline can then be `run()` to produce its output.

-    Hello = Const("Hello World")
+    Hello = Lift("Hello World")
     run(Hello)
     #=>
     │ DataKnot    │